Plaice: American plaice

 The species is considered by the Northwest Atlantic Fisheries Organization to be overfished, with no signs of recovery.
 Though they are also currently endangered in Canada due to overfishing, the Canadian government believes the species is abundant.
-Plaice is the second-most caught flatfish in Canada, accounting for 50 percent of all flatfish caught.
+Flatfish, as a group, are second-most caught (by weight) only to cod in Canada, with American plaice accounting for 50 percent of all flatfish caught.

 American plaice may be an intermediate host for the nematode parasite Otostrongylus circumlitis, which is a lungworm of seals, primarily affecting animals less than 1 year of age.